Introduction

 to specify a size of a single volume when creating a split archive.
 Internal zip

-structures such as file headers, are not split across volumes.
-This may result in
+structures such as file headers, are not split across volumes in regular split.

-could not fit entirely into the current volume and it was stored in the next volume.
+when the structure could not fit entirely into the current volume and it was stored

-Under Linux, when you are opening an existing split archive, set
+Under Linux/OS X, when you are opening an existing split archive, use

-CZipArchive::Open(LPCTSTR) method.
-This is caused by the lack of the implementation
+This is caused by the lack of the implementation of the

 Sample Code